ZaninDavide/patatrac/src/objects.typ

   ))
 }

+/*
+Creates an object of type "incline".
+It represents a right-angle triangle with base of length `width` and base to hypotenuse angle of |`angle`|.
+The parameter `angle` can be
+ - in the range (0, 90deg): the incline goes upward moving clockwise on the surface,
+ - in the range (-90deg, 0): the incline goes downward moving clockwise on the surface.
+*/
 #let incline(width, angle) = {
   if angle > 90deg or angle < -90deg {
     panic("Incline angle must be between -90deg and 90deg")